Table of contents

 2) Secured Data Backup

 Most small firms don’t invest in dependable data recovery; it’s more of an ideal.
-Many SMBs are now turning to cloud computing platforms to counter this trend for small businesses.
-Cloud application services can quickly recover data from all types of data disasters due to their size and competence, including remotely deleting data from a lost laptop.
+Many SMBs are now turning to cloud computing to counter this trend for small businesses.
+Cloud based services can quickly recover data from all types of data disasters due to their size and competence, including remotely deleting data from a lost laptop.

 3) Improved Collaboration and Better Work